Each business is on its own journey to an electric fleet, some are already there, some are in the early stages and others have yet to begin.

-We know there are challenges when it comes to managing a car fleet, we’ve got some helpful hints and tips in our blog – The Challenges of a Fleet Department.
+We know there are challenges when it comes to managing a car fleet, we’ve got some helpful hints and tips in our blog here: The Challenges of a Fleet Department.

 In this blog, we’ll explore the benefits and considerations when choosing between an EV fleet and an Internal Combustion Engine (ICE) fleet – petrol and diesel cars.

-Range and charging anxiety are still considered as potential challenges for EV drivers.
-Long distance journeys have to be planned out for fully electric vehicles or plug-in hybrids if these drivers want to utilise the benefit of the electric range.
+Range and charging anxiety are still considered potential challenges for EV drivers.
+Long distance journeys have to be planned for fully electric cars or plug-in hybrids if drivers want to utilise the electric range.

 There are strategies you can consider to optimise EV fleet challenges, such as: